KC-7/python-quiz/README.md

 ### GitPod: 🔧 ⌨

-- I developed the site using Python in GitPod.
+- I developed the site using Python in Gitpod.
+I accessed it via Gitpod workspaces instead of GitHub.

+- I removed the creds.json file from being deployed to GitHub to keep it secure.

 - I tested the site during development by entering the following command into the terminal:
     - *python3 run.py*